dragosroua/CellKit/Documentation/Tutorials/Configuration.md

 ### Basic Usage

-The simplest way to configure a CellKit cell:
+The simplest way to configure a MetaCellKit cell:

 ```swift
 // Just specify the number of metadata views